murning/facing-the-music/README.md

 - signal to noise ratio
 - reverb time

-Synthesising such a large dataset is very computationally expensive.
+Synthesizing such a large dataset is very computationally expensive.
 A parallel implementation of the above code was created using python multiprocessing.
 This was run on a GCP instance with 12 cores and 60GB of RAM.